simias/gb-rs/README.md

 Game Boy emulator written in rust.
 No unsafe code so far.

-It's still quite buggy but it can run a few games well enough to be playable.
-The CPU passes all the instruction tests as well as the timing tests (see the "Ressources" section below for the links to the tests).
+The CPU passes all the instruction tests as well as all the timing tests (see the "Ressources" section below for the links to the tests).

 Saving is implemented, it creates a file with the ".sav" extension in the same directory as the ROM being executed if it supports saving.